If you wish to run premises used for betting, gaming and other types of gambling, you will need to apply for a licence or permit.

 You can download our current Gambling Policy below.

-You must have a gambling permit for any of the following.
+You must have a gambling permit for:

 We also administer: